LIFE DOESN'T LOOK LIKE THE PROMISES IN YOUR COLLEGE BROCHURES.

 Only this time would be better because I now had my own accumulated wisdom of my own experience and my own insights.

 Life has a way of throwing curve balls that can knock you off your base - some good, some bad.
 The beauty of those curve balls - even the bad ones - is that they offer you a chance to learn and grow and become the person you want to be.

-There were a number of those curve balls in my life, the most profound being the joy of giving birth to my two daughters and the sorrow of losing my sister-in-law to cancer just two years after her diagnosis and a sister to depression.
+There were a number of those curve balls in my life, the most profound being the joy of giving birth to my two daughters and the sorrow of losing a sister-in-law to cancer just two years after her diagnosis and a sister to depression.

 Life is lived in the space between these great joys and tremendous sorrows.
 Who did I want to be in that space?